 Crunch the Numbers

-It's great to approve of the idea of taking out a personal loan, but when it comes down to action, you might not have the faintest idea where to start.
+When time comes to take out a personal loan, you might not have an idea where to start.
 Making a budget will give you a more realistic idea of how much your wedding day will actually cost.
 Start by: